davedawkins/Feliz.Engine.Bulma/README.md

 An F# implementation of Bulma layered on top of [Feliz.Engine](https://github.com/alfonsogarciacaro/Feliz.Engine), based on the work of Roman Provazník in [Feliz.Bulma](https://github.com/Dzoukr/Feliz.Bulma).

-## Differences with Feliz.Bulma
+## Comparison with Feliz.Bulma / I'm just looking for Bulma for Feliz

-Feliz.Bulma is implemented on top of Feliz, a DOM DSL for the React framework.
+Feliz.Bulma is implemented on top of Feliz, a DOM DSL for the React framework. **If your project uses Feliz, Feliz.Bulma is what you need.**

-Feliz.BulmaEngine is implemented on top of Feliz.Engine, an abstract DSL which can be implemented for any DOM-builder backend, client-side or server-side.
+Feliz.BulmaEngine is implemented on top of Feliz.Engine, an abstract Feliz-like DSL which can be implemented for any DOM-builder backend, client-side or server-side.

 This means that given an implementation of Feliz.Engine for a particular framework, Feliz.BulmaEngine gives you a Bulma DSL for free.